Jearny58/Jearny58.github.io/_posts/2019-08-05-capstone-chronicles-aug-5-2019.md

 subtitle: Last Part of Analysis for Second Capstone Project
 date: '2019-08-05'
 image: /img/auroc_curve.png
+excerpt: >-
+  As indicated in my weekly accountability post, my main goal for this week is to finish the comprehensive analysis of my second capstone project.
 ---
 ### Another Day, Another Capstone Chronicle!